 To find out when the courses will be offered, link to the Course Schedule, select UT Rio Grande Valley from the Host Campus menu, and Spanish Translation and Interpreting (MA) from the UTOC Program menu, and click the Search button.
 You may also use the Course Inventory to view a complete list of all courses currently being offered in the program, as well as the semesters in which they have been offered.

-- How many semester credits are required to complete the Graduate Certificate in Spanish Translation and Interpreting?
+- How many semester credits are required to complete the Graduate Certificate in Court Interpreting?

 Fifteen credits.
 See the Courses section above for more details.